raul23/SimulRPi/docs/README_docs.rst

 capability of :mod:`SimulRPi.GPIO` for simulating I/O devices on an RPi such as push buttons and LEDs.

-Here is a list of the functions associated with each code example:
+Here is a list of the functions that implement each code example:

    - Example 1: :meth:`run_examples.ex1_turn_on_led`
    - Example 2: :meth:`run_examples.ex2_turn_on_many_leds`